 The iris is a mainstay of many gardens.
-Its beautiful, unmistakable flowers appear in the spring, just as the first spring bulbs are beginning to fade.
+It’s beautiful, unmistakable flowers appear in the spring, just as the first spring bulbs are beginning to fade.
 It’s also an extremely diverse genus of plants, which means you ought to be able to find plenty of irises for your garden, no matter your growing conditions and tastes.
-Because irises are so diverse, there are plenty of cold hardy iris varieties available.
+Since irises are so diverse, there are plenty of cold hardy iris varieties available.
 Keep reading to learn more about growing iris plants in cold climates, specifically how to pick the best irises for zone 5.

 Growing Irises in Zone 5

 There are plenty of cold hardy iris varieties available.
 In fact, many irises like the cold and prefer having a drop in temperature during which they become dormant.
 This isn’t the case for all irises, but it is for many.
 You won’t be able to grow all irises in zone 5, but you are certainly not without options.